erroronline1/caro/api/_language.md

 All keys are hardcoded. `timesheet.pto`, `timesheet.signature` and `timesheet.export.sheet_daily` orders are passed to application.

 ### consumables
-All keys are hardcoded
+All keys are hardcoded.

 ### csvfilter
-All keys are hardcoded
+All keys are hardcoded.

 ### file
-All keys are hardcoded
+All keys are hardcoded.

 ### menu
+All keys are hardcoded.

+### measure
-All keys are hardcoded
+All keys are hardcoded.

 ### message
-All keys are hardcoded
+All keys are hardcoded.

-### orders
+### order
 Most keys are hardcoded, orderstate can be cropped or extended. `order.ordertype`, `order.orderstate` orders are passed to application.

 ### record
 All keys are hardcoded. `type` order is passed to application.

+### responsibility
+All keys are hardcoded.

 ### risk
 Most keys are hardcoded.